 - “Emerging Issues in Medical Torts” (State Bar of Texas Advanced Civil Trial Course; October 2013)

-- “Perils and Pitfalls in the Texas Civil Practice & Remedies Code: How You Can Avoid or Exploit Them to Your Advantage” (2013 Page Keeton Civil Litigation Conference; October 2013)
+- “Perils and Pitfalls in the Texas Civil Practice and Remedies Code: How You Can Avoid or Exploit Them to Your Advantage” (2013 Page Keeton Civil Litigation Conference; October 2013)

 - American Association for Justice